jack17529/Ubuntu-Big-Issues/README.md

 # Ubuntu-Big-Issues
-Shows how to deal with some issues which are not simple (This might be the biggest understatement for this repository).
+Shows how to deal with some issues which are not simple.